ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureFormationRecover.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.enroute_options`
+              - Get the enroute options.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.delay_cruise_airspeed_options`
+              - Get the delay cruise airspeed options.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.start_time`
+              - Gets or sets the time at which the formation begins.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.maximum_time`
+              - Get the maximum time at which formation might be possible.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.formation_point`
+              - Gets or sets the position that the aircraft will be locked onto while in formation.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.interpolate_point_position_vel`
+              - Gets or sets the option to use interpolation to determine the formation point's speed and position.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.altitude_offset`
+              - Gets or sets the altitude distance between the aircraft and the formation point during the first or second pause.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.fuel_flow_type`
+              - Gets or sets the source used to calculate the fuel flow for the maneuver.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.override_fuel_flow_value`
+              - Gets or sets the value used for the Override Fuel Flow type.
+The fuel flow type must be set to Override to access this value.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.consider_accel_for_fuel_flow`
+              - Gets or sets the option to calculate the fuel flow rate according to the acceleration of the aircraft.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.first_pause`
+              - Gets or sets the amount of time that the aircraft will pause at the specified altitude offset.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.transition_time`
+              - Gets or sets the amount of time that the aircraft will spend transitioning from the specified altitude offset to a zero altitude offset.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.second_pause`
+              - Gets or sets the amount of time that the aircraft will pause at a zero altitude offset.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.display_step_time`
+              - Gets or sets the time interval at which ephemeris is generated for display purposes.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.flight_mode`
+              - Gets or sets the type of performance model that the aircraft will use to fly the maneuver.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.flight_path_angle`
+              - Gets or sets the flight path angle at the beginning of the first pause.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.radius_factor`
+              - Gets or sets the maximum amount the radius of vertical curve will be increased to minimize the flight path angle required to complete it.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.use_delay`
+              - Gets or sets the option to insert a delay at the beginning of the procedure.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover.delay_turn_direction`
+              - Gets or sets the turn direction of the delay.

 Import detail